SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_new_features_2.md

 Several improvements have been implemented to increase performance when GQI data is requested.
 At present, the most noticeable change this results in is an increase of the page size when all GQI data is requested.
 Up to now, when all GQI data was requested, the page size was always set to 50.
 From now on, the page size will be set to a number between 50 and 1000 based on the number of columns that are retrieved (max.
 3000 cells).

-#### Dashboards app - GQI: Line & area chart component is now able to visualize GQI query results as a single line \[ID_33879\]
+#### Dashboards app - GQI: Line & area chart component is now able to visualize GQI query results as a single line [ID_33879]

 <!-- MR 10.3.0 - FR 10.2.9 -->

-The “Line & area chart” component is now able to visualize GQI query results as a single line.
+The Line & area chart component is now able to visualize GQI query results as a single line.

 1. Add GQI query data to the chart component.